sallaball/Regex-tutorial/Develop/gist-template.md

 Regex is a sequence of characters that define a search pattern.
 Typically, the patterns are used by string-searching algorithms for finding or finding and replacing operations on strings.
 It can also look for input validations.
 This is a technique commonly used in theoretical computer science.

-Below you will find explanations for the different terms.
+Below you will find explanations for the different terms/elements.

 ## Table of Contents